manaswinirao/manaswinirao.github.io/_pages/about.md

 Another track of my research agenda focuses on agricultural markets, where I study technology adoption, collective action in dairy production, and gender gap in agricultural wages.

-My research fields include development economics, political economics, and applied econometrics.
+My research fields include development economics, political economics, environment and resource economics, and applied econometrics.

 I will be on the 2019-2020 job market and available for interviews at the ASSA meetings in San Diego.